 Courses & Schedule

 Students select preliminary courses upon submitting their application to SAI.
-Students then complete course registration via UCSC’s registration portal approximately one month prior to departure.
-Course schedules (days and times) are confirmed during orientation in Milan.
+Students wishing to enroll in Italian Language courses must select the course during the application process.
+Students complete official course registration for all elective courses (not including Italian Language courses) via UCSC’s registration portal approximately one month prior to departure.

 Applications accepted after deadline as space permits.